-Indicator Montenegro Europe & Central Asia OECD high income Overall Best Performer Payments (number per year) 18 16.5 10.9 3 (Hong Kong SAR, China) Time (hours per year) 300 218.4 160.7 55 (Luxembourg) Total tax and contribution rate (% of profit) 22.1 33.1 40.1 18.47% (32 Economies) Postfiling index (0-100) 70.49 65.20 83.45 99.38 (Estonia)
+Indicator Montenegro Europe & Central Asia OECD high income Best Regulatory Performance Payments (number per year) 18 16.6 11.2 3 (Hong Kong SAR, China) Time (hours per year) 300 214.8 159.4 49 (Singapore) Total tax and contribution rate (% of profit) 22.2 32.3 39.8 26.1% (32 Economies) Postfiling index (0-100) 70.49 64.41 84.41 None in 2017/18

-Figure - Paying Taxes in Montenegro and comparator economies - Ranking and DTF
+Figure - Paying Taxes in Montenegro and comparator economies - Ranking and Score

-Note: The ranking of economies on the ease of paying taxes is determined by sorting their distance to frontier scores on the ease of paying taxes.
-These scores are the simple average of the distance to frontier scores for each of the four component indicators - number of tax payments. time, total tax rate and postfiling index - with a threshold and a nonlinear transformation applied to one of the component indicators, the total tax rate.
-The nonlinear distance to frontier for the total tax rate is equal to the distance to frontier for the total tax rate to the power of 0.8.
-The threshold is defined as the total tax rate at the 15th percentile of the overall distribution for all years included in the analysis up to and including Doing Business 2015, which is 26.1%.
-All economies with a total tax rate below this threshold receive the same score as the economy at the threshold.
+Note: The ranking of economies on the ease of paying taxes is determined by sorting their scores for paying taxes.
+These scores are the simple average of the scores for each of the component indicators, with a threshold and a nonlinear transformation applied to one of the component indicators, the total tax and contribution rate.
+The threshold is defined as the total tax and contribution rate at the 15th percentile of the overall distribution for all years included in the analysis up to and including Doing Business 2015, which is 26.1%.
+All economies with a total tax and contribution rate below this threshold receive the same score as the economy at the threshold.